ZohaFatimaShah/React-AGgrid/README.md

-# 4D Setup Teams Dialog with AG Grid
+# Dialog with AG Grid

-This repository contains a React-based implementation of the 4D Setup Teams dialog using AG Grid technology.
+This repository contains a React-based implementation of a dialog using AG Grid technology.
 It includes advanced AG Grid concepts and custom functionalities such as drag and drop, sorting of group nodes, and more.

 ## Documentation